 What can the pharmacist do for me?

-A doctor may prescribe a prescription for slimming pills, such as:
+A doctor may prescribe a prescription for weight loss pills, such as:

-These medicines can help speed up the waste process.
+These medicines can help speed up the process of losing weight.
 Please note, however, that these medicines are not freely available.
-You should always consult a doctor before you can get hold of them.
+You should always consult a doctor before you get hold of them.
 If you want to keep your weight after a diet, you can choose fat burners, appetite suppressants, fat blockers or meal replacements.
 These products can contribute to weight loss and are available in pharmacies without a prescription.

 What are the forms of treatment?